justindujardin/pathy/README.md

 Pathy.touch(self: ~PathType, mode: int = 438, exist_ok: bool = True)
 ```

-Creates a key at this given path.
+Create a blob at this path.

-If the key already exists, the function succeeds if exist_ok is true
+If the blob already exists, the function succeeds if exist_ok is true
 (and its modification time is updated to the current time), otherwise
 FileExistsError is raised.